superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

 To present a paywall, you **track** an event.

-On the [Superwall Dashboard](https://superwall.com/dashboard) you add this event and attach some presentation rules in a Campaign.
+On the [Superwall Dashboard](https://superwall.com/dashboard) you add this event to a Campaign and attach some presentation rules.
 For this app, we've already done this for you.

 When an event is tracked, SuperwallKit evaluates the rules associated with it to determine whether or not to show a paywall.
 Note that if the delegate method [isUserSubscribed()](Superwall-UIKit+RevenueCat/SuperwallService.swift#L91) returns `true`, a paywall will not show by default.